Parents Magazine: "The online arbiter of cool for the swingset crowd."

 Photo: Michael Greenberg

-Kristen tries to stay as cool as possible (in all senses of the word) in Atlanta with her pilot husband, while parenting her daughters Quinlan, Margot, and Bridget, and her son Drew.
+Kristen tries to stay as cool as possible (in all senses of word) while parenting her daughters Quinlan, Margot and Bridget, and her son, Drew.

-Liz is equally at home in the boutiques of Fifth Avenue, among the virtual shelves of Etsy, and in the aisles of tech stores (especially the ones with the gaming demos!); but can most often be spotted around her Brooklyn neighborhood with her two daughters, Thalia and Sage.
+Liz is equally at home in the boutiques of Fifth Avenue and the aisles of Target, but can most often be spotted around her Brooklyn neighborhood with her two daughters, Thalia and Sage.

 Photo: Michael Greenberg

-Sr. Associate Editor Christina Refford endured more than a dozen years in marketing and now spends her time outside Boston with three young children who love sushi and impromptu disco dance parties.
-She is on a mission to prove homeschooling can be cool and knows the best sites for cool, free printables like nobody's business.
+Senior Associate Editor Christina Refford endured more than a dozen years in marketing and now spends her time outside Boston with three young children who love sushi and impromptu disco dance parties.
+She is on a mission to prove homeschooling can be cool.
+Christina loves finding great vegan shoes, meals her son will eat, and indie bands with lyrics that she can play for the carpool, which is why she reviews most of our music submissions.
 She also longs for a hair color she can stick with for more than 6 months.
-And boy, she's good at making lists.
-Lots and lots of lists.